• Workout Advice & Workouts

 You may be surprised to learn that ab toning exercises can be beneficial for pregnant women.

-According to fitness experts who specialize in training moms-to-be, doing toning exercises throughout your pregnancy to strengthen your abs, core, and pelvic floor muscles will often result in an easier labor and delivery and a shorter recovery time following the birth.
+According to fitness experts who specialize in training moms-to-be, doing toning exercises exercises to avoid during pregnantthroughout your pregnancy to strengthen your abs, core, and pelvic floor muscles will often result in an easier labor and delivery and a shorter recovery time following the birth.

 If floor exercises such as Crunches, Sit-ups, and Push-ups are a regular part of your workout, it’s okay to continue doing these until about fourteen weeks into your pregnancy.
 Once you pass your first trimester, it’s best to avoid exercises that are done lying on your back.
 At this point, swap to gentle standing pelvic tilts and seated belly breathing.
 You can also tighten your ab muscles, holding the contraction, before releasing it.